MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	**Note:** If **M365 pilot project** doesn't appear in the list of groups, then enter **M365** in the **Groups** field.
 A search results box should appear that displays the **M365 pilot project** group.
 Select **M365 pilot project**.

 20. Select the **Show the user's display name** check box.
 This is the setting that Holly wants to customize for the M365 pilot project team members.
-This option displays the users name next to their initials in each window heading.
+This option displays the signed-in user's name next to their initials in each window heading.

-21. Select **Save**.
-Close the **M365 pilot project theme** pane once your changes are saved.
+21. Select the **Logos** tab and take some time to review its options.
+Do the same for the **Colors** tab.
+Note the various theme and branding options that are available for you to update. <br/>

+	For the purpose of this lab, you can change any of the options or leave the default values as is.
+For example, in your real-world environment, you can add the logo of your company and set the background image as the default for all your users.
+For this lab, feel free to change the colors for your navigation pane, text color, icon color, and accent color. <br/>

+	**Go ahead and explore the different options for this theme that will be used by the Microsoft 365 pilot project team members.
+Make any changes that you wish.** <br/>

+	**Tip:** Some color patterns aesthetically distract users.
+If you do change any of the colors, it's recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

+22. Select **Save**.

+	**Note:** As previously mentioned at the start of this task, there's a known platform issue in the Microsoft 365 admin center where sometimes it saves a new custom theme, and other times it returns a message that says "Sorry, we couldn't save your theme.
+Please try again later."
+If you receive this message, it won't affect any future labs.
+Since your custom theme didn't get save, the system simply won't display the user's name next to their user icon or initials on the heading line (plus any color changes you may have made won't appear).
+We still asked you to do this task even though you may receive this message in order to gain the experience of creating a theme such as this.
+So if you get this error, skip the next step, which tests the custom theme.
+However, you can still perform the remaining steps following the next step in order to learn about the Default theme.
+Whether or not your custom theme was saved, close the **M365 pilot project theme** pane.

-22. Select the **Refresh** icon at the top of the screen, to the left of the address bar.
-Once the screen refreshes, note how the **MOD Administrator** name appears to the left of the circle with the megaphone icon.
-When members of the Microsoft 365 pilot project team sign in to Microsoft 365, their username now appears to the left of their profile picture (or in this case, an icon of a megaphone) or initials due to the custom theme that you just created.
+23. If your custom theme did not get saved, then skip to the next step.
+However, if your custom theme was saved, then select the **Refresh** icon at the top of the screen, to the left of the address bar.
+Once the screen refreshes, note how the **MOD Administrator** name appears to the left of either the circle with the MA initials or the icon selected for this account by your lab-hosting provider.
+When members of the Microsoft 365 pilot project team sign in to Microsoft 365, this custom theme will display their username, just as the MOD Administrator name appears here.

-23. In the list of organization profile data, select **Custom themes**.
+24. In the list of organization profile data, select **Custom themes**.

-24. In the **Customize Microsoft 365 for your organization** pane that appears, notice how it displays the **Default theme** and the **M365 pilot project theme**.
+25. In the **Customize Microsoft 365 for your organization** pane that appears, notice how it displays the **Default theme** and the **M365 pilot project theme** (if the theme was saved in the previous step).
 Select the **Default theme**.

-25. On the **Default theme** pane, notice how the **Show the user's display name** option is not selected for the default theme.
+26. On the **Default theme** pane, notice how the **Show the user's display name** option is not selected for the default theme.
 If Holly later decides to make the **Show the user's display name** option a permanent feature, she will select this option in the **Default theme** pane so that it applies to all Adatum users, and she will delete the **M365 Pilot project theme**. <br/>

+	**Note:** If you received the "Sorry, we couldn't save your theme.
+Please try again later." error message when you previously tried to save your custom theme, then select this **Show the user's display name** option on the Default theme, and then select **Save**.
+We want you to see what happens when this option is selected, even if you couldn't save your custom theme.
+If you set this option on the Default theme, then select the **Refresh** icon at the top of the screen, to the left of the address bar.
+Once the screen refreshes, note how the **MOD Administrator** name appears to the left of either the circle with the MA initials or the icon selected for this account by your lab-hosting provider.

-	Close the **Custom theme** pane.
+27. Close the **Default theme** pane.

-26. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.
+28. Remain logged into **LON-CL1** with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.

 ### Task 4 – Install Microsoft Graph PowerShell